I'm James Bury

 I first became interested in programming in high school when I created an arcade machine using a Raspberry Pi for my school's front lobby with a few classmates.
 I fell in love with the perpetual process of designing something, writing it out in code, adapting to things you learn about the problem along the way, then eventually watching it work on its own.

 The summer before my senior year, I interned at Fidelity Investments.
-For my internship project, I created an internal web application to monitor for errors and use a dataset I created to predict solutions to each error log using a Random Forest model.
+For my internship project, I created an internal web application to monitor errors and use a dataset I created to predict solutions to each error log using a random forest model.